 The Ability Experience is the philanthropic initiative of the Pi Kappa Phi fraternity.
 They strive to instill a passion for lifelong service in the fraternity members while helping to empower people living with disabilities.

 They did our front landscaping, helped re-vamp the interior of several of our cabins and took on several other projects around camp.
 Their fundraising efforts throughout the year allowed them to make a $5000 donation to camp. ”Create a community one relationship at a time where all abilities are recognized and valued.”
+We are thankful!

 As camp Fish Tales continues to grow and serve more campers every summer, the need for additional housing and bath facilities has emerged.
 We do not want to turn away any campers due to lack of space.